DejanJoksimovic/jsScript/README.md

 ## a in b, check if b.a
 ## js is single threaded
 ## event loop
-  * setTimeout is provided by the browser, js is calling the function whichinvokes js function after given time (it pushes callback on taks queue, eventloop puts first thing on the stack from task queue if stack is empty)
+  * setTimeout is provided by the browser, js is calling the function which invokes js function after given time (it pushes callback on taks queue, eventloop puts first thing on the stack from task queue if stack is empty)
   * setTimeout with zero time is used to delay callback until stack is cleared
   * ajax request lives in a browser as web api.
-When it completes, callback ispushed in to the queue, it is picked up by the event loop and when stack isempty callback will execute
+When it completes, callback is pushed in to the queue, it is picked up by the event loop and when stack isempty callback will execute
   * to define async forEach (which is synchrounous) use setTimeout with delaytime 0 each time callback is called
-  * Microtasks and Macrotasks: setTimeout, onClick are Macrotasks and all tasksare executed sequentally.
-Microtask queue is processed after Marcotasks(Promise)
+  * Microtasks and Macrotasks: setTimeout, onClick are Macrotasks and all tasks are executed sequentally.
+Microtask queue is processed after Macrotasks.
+  * Microtasks come solely from our code. (execution of Promises then, catch, finally)
   * event loop (microtasks and macrotasks)
     * Check if there is any task available in the macrotasks queue.
     * If so and this task is running, wait until it is completed before gointo the next step.
 If not, go directly to step 3.